tedkirkpatrick/474-14-1/final-assignment.md

   sudo pip install --upgrade termcolor
 ```

-## And now you're feeling overwhelemed
+## And now you're feeling overwhelmed

 You've read this far.
 It seems like _so much_ material.
 Where to even start?
 Bear in mind, _this is just the stuff we've
 been talking and reading about for the past five weeks_, stuff that you already have an idea about, stuff that might even, um,